currawong-project/libcw/notes.md

 - Audio inputs should be able to be initialized with a channel count and srate without actually connecting an input.
   This will allow feedback connections to be attached to them at a later stage of the network instantiation.

+- The signal srate should determine the sample rate used by a given processor.
+The system sample rate should only be used a default/fallback value.
+Processors that have mandatory signal inputs should never need to also have an srate parameter.

 - Implement user-defined-proc preset application.